VOLUNTEER TO BE A FOSTER

 7. Trust us: The personnel at HJC have years of experience homing kittens, and you can be assured that they do the best job possible.
 Potential adopters are selected only after a rigorous screening process.
 You will know your foster kittens' personalities better than anyone, and your input will be invaluable, however, all adoption decisions will be the responsibility of and ultimately remain with HJC.
 We appreciate that you want the best for your foster kittens.
 We care about them too, and will always work hard to find them good, forever homes.

 10. Showing up: HJC will NOT make an appointment for you without your consent.
 If you are unable to make a scheduled appointment, you must let HJC know so that other arrangements can be made, and all parties can be notified.
-Good manners go a long way toward success.

 11. Availability: You will be expected to make your foster kittens available for viewings to potential adopters and to facilitate the adoption process in every way possible.
-Our cats' lives depend on them finding good homes, so we can’t afford to lose a good client.
+Our cats' lives depend on them finding good homes, so we can’t afford to lose a good adopter.

 12. What if an animal dies: Sometimes cats do not survive.
 This is a particular concern with neonates.
 Are you prepared for that eventuality?